wellesleycs317/chat-app/README.md

 5. In `App.js`, replace the stub for `const firebaseConfig = { ... }` with
    the details you saved in Step 4c from the Lec 22 slides
 6. Run `expo start` to test your app.

+## Images Branch

+This is the images branch, which allows adding images to chat posts that can be saved to Firebase storage and viewed in message posts.

+For details, study how `postMessage` works in `ChatViewScreen.js`, and how some messages contain an `imageUri` field that is filled from the `downloadURL` in Firebase storage.

+### Known issues

+* On iPhones, the keyboard does not go away when a message is posted.
+Does someone know how to fix this?

+* On my iPad, posting an image works if the image is small, but crashes if the image is big.